-1) Research on-line (salary calculators):
+1. Research Online (salary calculators):

-2) Talk to recruiters:
+2. Talk to Recruiters

-I don’t really mean asking a total stranger “How much do you make?”
+No, I don’t really mean asking a total stranger “How much do you make?”
 Not only is that rude, it usually will not get you anywhere or anything.

 Get This Info Early

-You will be asked to complete on-line applications that ask for your salary requirements.
-You will be asked in phone interviews for your salary requirements.
-You need to know so you don’t price yourself out of the market or under value your talent.
+You will also be asked in phone interviews about your salary requirements.
+The sooner you know what the appropriate salary range is the better.
+You don’t want to price yourself out of the market or undervalue your talent.
 This is tricky.

 The Value of Your Skills is Determined by…